 Imagine there's a 1% chance of a specific disastrous eventOpens a new window in the next twelve months: if you can prepare to protect your systems from that risk by spending £2 or €2 today, you would take it.
 If there was a one in a million chance of that event happening next year, would you spend that money?

-A regular Disaster Recovery - Business Continuity exercise has several benefits, including preparing staff for what you hope will never happen.
+A regular Disaster Recovery - Business Continuity exercise has several benefits, including preparing staff for something you hope never happens.
 The trite adage "failure to plan is planning to fail" comes to mind.
-A well-crafted scenario can also knock people out of complacency.
-A longer article "Continuity ManagementOpens a new window" is published on Linkedin.
+A well-crafted scenario can also shake individuals out of complacency.
+On Linkedin, a longer article "Continuity ManagementOpens a new window" is available.

-For more information on how we can help you with improving continuity processes, and managing service restoration, please write to email@example.com.
+Please contact firstname.lastname@example.org for additional information on how we can assist you with enhancing continuity protocols and managing service restoration.